 always methods are used to attach event handlers to events.

 Done Promise callback is used to run a function when a service call has completed successfully.
 In most situations, the

-done callback function will include as a parameter the requested data from the Documents Service.
-For example, GetText will return a
+done callback function will include as a parameter the requested data from the Document Service.
+For example, getText will return a

-In addition, if the Documents Service is configured to return other arbitrary user data, that data will be available as a second parameter to the
+In addition, if the Document Service is configured to return other arbitrary user data, that data will be available as a second parameter to the

 Done callback function.
 See ServiceUserData and ServiceUserData for more information.